-In 2023, Terranova became a Benefit Company by embarking on an important path of sustainability.
+In 2023, Terranova became a Benefit Company by embarking on an important path of sustainability, and in 2024, Terranova continues its internationalization journey by opening its Spanish branch, Terranova Iberia.

 Rooted firmly in Italy yet with a global perspective, Terranova initially solidified its leadership in the domestic market before taking on the challenge of expanding into international markets.
 Utilizing Pietro Fiorentini's logistics network, the company successfully established a strong presence in the UK, France, and Spain.
 Recently, Terranova has further broadened its international reach by acquiring customers in Uzbekistan and China.